hariomsoni08/codealpha_calculator/README.md

 ## Acknowledgment

-This task was given by **CodeAlpha** during the internship program.
+We would like to express our gratitude to **CodeAlpha** for providing this task as part of their internship program.